 J.P. spoke no English when his family settled in Arlington, Virginia, but learned the language quickly.
 He earned money by delivering the Washington Post and the Evening Star newspapers, and won tickets to attend Washington Redskins football games by securing new subscriptions (some of which he ordered and paid for himself).
 He ushered at Buckingham Theater and also worked at Hot Shoppes drive-in.
 Upon graduating from Washington-Lee High School, he headed north to Assumption College in Worcester, Massachusetts, where classes were taught in French.
 Determined to become a U.S. citizen, he learned that volunteering for the draft was the most certain path to that goal.
 He served in the U.S. Army (Wolfhound Company of the 27th Infantry Regiment, part of the 25th Infantry Division, Schofield Barracks, Wahiawa, HI), where he joined the renowned Army swim team.
 By the time of his honorable discharge, he had acquired a new bride.
 They moved to the Oakland area at first, and later drove cross-country with their new baby daughter to settle in Arlington, Virginia.

 While attending night classes at Georgetown Law School, J.P. worked during the day, first at J.C.
 Penney and then in the FBI fingerprint division.
 His second child (and future law partner, Michael), was born while J.P. was still a law student.
 J.P. passed the bar exam prior to graduating (in two and a half years), enabling him to go to work as soon as he graduated from law school (ranking second in his class) in 1960.
 He then joined the Arlington law firm of Tramonte & Kohlhaas.
 As the only litigator in a successful real estate firm, he regularly accepted court-appointed cases to acquire as much trial experience as possible while building his personal injury and product liability litigation practice.
 He coached a men’s basketball team with a fellow attorney who became a judge soon afterward.
 His fellow coach then recommended J.P. to various clients, including a large insurance company.
-Thanks to that recommendation, J.P. was privileged to represent several major corporations that later became self-insured, laying the groundwork for J.P.’s career-long representation of multiple pharmaceutical, elevator and escalator, and rental car companies (some of which remain clients of the firm to this day, nearly a half-century later), as well as a wide variety of other clients.
+Thanks to that recommendation, J.P. was privileged to represent several major corporations that later became self-insured, laying the groundwork for J.P.’s career-long representation of multiple pharmaceutical, elevator and escalator, and rental car companies (some of which remain clients of the firm to this day, more than a half-century later), as well as a wide variety of other clients.

 By 1965, J.P. was the father of six children.
 His infectious enthusiasm for recreation led most of his close friends and their families to take up skiing, highlighted by many annual ski trips to Canada with dozens of adults and an even larger number of children.
 He also became a private pilot and regularly flew small planes for both business and pleasure.